Phildo/expandpass/README.md

 `-c # [progress_file]` Sets how often (default: never) to save progress to a progress file ("set Checkpoint").
 Will output # passwords before writing progress to a file (also optionally specified; default: "seed.progress"). `expandpass -c 1000000 my_seed.progress`

 `-r [checkpoint_file]` Resume from optionally defined (default: seed.progress) progress file.
-NOTE- a progress file that was created with a different seed file will have unpredictable results. `expandpass -r my_seed.progress`
+Note: a progress file that was created with a different seed file will have unpredictable results. `expandpass -r my_seed.progress`

 `--estimate [@600000]` Prints an estimation of number passwords generated from a given seed file, and prediction of how long it will take to enumerate through them at specified output/s (default: 600000).
 Note: approximates subgroup lengths in processing modifications; subject to error. `expandpass --estimate @7000`